codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

     After ``check()`` has been run and returned FALSE, this method can be used to determine the time until a new token should be available and the action can be tried again.
-In this case the minimum enforced wait time is one second.
+In this case, the minimum enforced wait time is one second.